-We spent four nights in one of Abu Dhabi’s newest and swankiest hotels, the Saadiyat Rotana Resort & Villas!
+We spent four nights in one of Abu Dhabi’s swankiest hotels, the Saadiyat Rotana Resort & Villas!
 Saadiyat Island is one of the most amazing parts of Abu Dhabi with its lush tropical beaches, white sand and aqua blue clear water.

 There are quite a few restaurants onsite and they offer a really nice half board option which is perfect for the lazy beach holiday.
 We generally ate lunch whilst site seeing in the morning and ate dinner back at the hotel.
 They had everything from a lovely Italian to a really posh English pub onsite.

 We found there were more families than not at Saadiyat Rotana.
-They have a gorgeous kids club called ‘Aladdins Cave’ that has its very own splash pool, lovely staff that facilitate some great activities and a big room to watch movies!
+They have a gorgeous kids club called ‘Aladdins Cave’ that has its very own splash pool, lovely staff that facilitates some great activities and a big room to watch movies!

 ABU DHABI WITH KIDS

 There is a gorgeous beach bar, complete with swings for the kids to play whilst relaxing with a cocktail.
-It was an all round amazing stay and I know we would definitely go back when we visit Abu Dhabi next.
+It was an all round amazing stay and I know we would definitely go back when we travel to Abu Dhabi next.